 Under Properties (in the right-hand rail), specify a Project report suite from which you want to use data.

 To add a new tile to your Scorecard, drag a metric from the left panel and drop it into the Drag and Drop Metrics Here zone.
 You can also insert a metric between two tiles using a similar workflow.

 From each tile, you can access a detailed view that displays additional information about the metric, such as top items for a list of related dimensions.

 To add a related dimension to a metric, drag a dimension from the left panel and drop it onto a tile.

 For example, you can add appropriate dimensions (like Marketing Channel, in this example) to the Unique Visitors metric by dragging and dropping it onto the tile.
-Dimensions breakdowns appear under the Drill Ins (breakdown) section of the tile-specific Properties.
+Dimensions breakdowns appear under the Drill Ins section of the detail slide-specific Properties.
 You can add multiple dimensions to each tile.